ramp-eu/FIREFIT/gcn/docs/getting-started.md

 }
 ```

-The same device structure is presented, an expected result since it is the JSON IoT Agent the one responsible for creating the device entity at [Orion](https://fiware-orion.readthedocs.io/en/master/).
+The same device structure is presented, an expected result since it is the [JSON IoT Agent](https://fiware-iotagent-json.readthedocs.io/en/latest/stepbystep/index.html) the one responsible for creating the device entity at [Orion](https://fiware-orion.readthedocs.io/en/master/).

+## Check the API key defined by the IoT agent

 Another important query to [JSON IoT Agent](https://fiware-iotagent-json.readthedocs.io/en/latest/stepbystep/index.html) will determine if the proper `api_key` was defined, it is an important element since it will define part of the `MQTT` topics to which the IoT Agent will publish and subscribe to: